dnsimple/dnsimple-support/content/articles/caa-record.markdown

 The DNS CAA record is specified by [RFC 6844](https://tools.ietf.org/html/rfc6844).

-## CAA record format
+## CAA record format {#record-format}

-The CAA record is represented by the following elements:
+The structure of a CAA record follows the standard top-level format definition defined [RFC 1035](https://tools.ietf.org/html/rfc1035#section-3.2.1).
+The RDATA section is composed by the following elements:

 |:------|:---------------------------------------------------------------------------------------------------------------------------------------------|
 | flag  | An unsigned integer between 0-255.                                                                                                           |